telerik/kendo-ui-core/README.md

 ## Release Notes

-For change logs and release notes, see the [online release notes at Telerik.com](http://www.telerik.com/support/whats-new/kendo-ui) file.
+For change logs and release notes, see the [online release notes at Telerik.com](http://www.telerik.com/support/whats-new/kendo-ui).

 ## License Information